Are you cutting the cord and hoping to get the best bang for your buck with TV streaming services?

 Before you decide on your optimal streaming content mix, you need to know what type of budget you’re working with.

-It’s really easy to spend too much of streaming without even noticing it.
-That’s what a bunch of seemingly harmless $4.99 subscriptions can do to you.
+It’s really easy to spend too much on streaming without even noticing it.
+That’s what a bunch of seemingly harmless $5-10 subscriptions can do to you.

 2. What Type of Content Do I Stream the Most?